-Students must not choose between the different types of courses in the core subjects of English, Mathematics, Science, French and Geography in Grade 9.
-Courses for the 2022-2023 School year will be De-Stremed.
+Students must choose between the different types of courses in the core subjects of English, Mathematics, Science, French and Geography.
 In disciplines such as Creative Arts, Health and Physical Education, and Business Studies, all students will take the same type of course, called an Open course.